what are your business goals?

 - October 2020 for automated fuel dispenser merchants or pay-at-the pump card readers.

 Zions Bank can help prepare your business for this transition.
-If you have any questions, please contact the Zions Bank Business Payments and Technology team at 866-299-3334 or complete the form at the bottom of the page.
+If you have any questions, please contact the Zions Bank Treasury Management team at 866-299-3334 or complete the form at the bottom of the page.

 chip technology faqs for merchants